openshift/assisted-service/docs/enhancements/dynamic-fetching-of-openshift-versions.md

   based on provided configuration.
 * We keep ourselves the option to specifically configure certain versions as we can nowadays.
 This is to make sure we can handle edge-cases and be flexible if needed.
+  More about it will be mentioned in the "Risks and Mitigations" section.
 * UI needs to be adjusted to handle this growing list of versions (at the time being, a total of ~140 versions).